amirholakoo/ISMv900/README.md

 # ISMv900
-Inventory and Sales Management in Python using Django and Bootstrap
+Inventory and Sales Management in Python using Django and JavaScrips using Vue.JS